NodeBE4/opinion/_posts/2022-07-18-EnclavedMicrostate.md

 >

 Correction, she sang 18 and then did a 6-song encore section.

+----- __626.2__ -----2022-07-22 08:41:20+08:00:

+When I last counted in late April she had 34 original songs, but you've made me count again because that was a while ago and now I may as well post her entire orisong list somewhere for reference.
+Now, the Virtual Youtuber Wiki lists the following 20:

+* RIP
+* ReaperかRapper? 自己紹介ラップ
+* Dead Beats
+* Live Again
+* Cursed Night
+* Off with their Heads
+* Ibasho
+* Red
+* Grim Reaper is a Live Streamer
+* Bully
+* Guh
+* Dawn Blue
+* End of a Life
+* UnAlive
+* Dead on Arrival
+* Lose-Lose Days
+* Huge W
+* Resting Power
+* Scuffed Up Age
+* Ouroboros

+However, that doesn't include collab originals, the C-Man EP, or her new 6-song EP.
+If we *do* include those then we add:

+* Spiral Tones (With Rikka)
+* Cloudy Sheep (With Watame)
+* Myth or Treat (Myth)
+* Crown (With Boogey Voxx)
+* Graveyard Shift (With Boogey Voxx)
+* Yona Yona Journey (With Taku Inoue)
+* Q (With Gura)
+* Wicked (With Suisei)
+* Journey like a Thousand Years (Myth)
+* CapSule (With Suisei)
+* C-Man
+* Street Fite (With Hayko)
+* My Reality
+* Money (Hand me the Glock)
+* Mera Mera
+* Villain Vibes (With AmaLee/Monarch)
+* Holy嫉妬
+* Make 'Em Afraid
+* Kamouflage
+* Let's End the World

+So that doubles her orisong count from what the list says, with a further 12 collab and 8 solo originals – albeit with C-Man accounting for 1 and 3 of these, respectively.
+It would honestly be easier to say which orisongs she *didn't* do out of those 40 than the 23 she did do (there was a new orisong with Watame).
+Doing some quick back-of-the-envelope maths, of her 40 total songs, it would have been *possible* to do 29 (28 solo + 1 with Gura + 2 with Suisei + 1 with Watame - 3 done as C-Man) as part of this particular concert.

+Speaking of, if you do want a setlist read on and see below:

+1. Guh
+2. Holy嫉妬
+3. Kamouflage
+4. Dead on Arrival
+5. Red
+6. Q (w.
+Gura)
+7. Grim Reaper is a Live-Streamer
+8. CapSule (w.
+Suisei)
+9. Wicked (w.
+Suisei)
+10. New Orisong (w.
+Watame)
+11. Cloudy Sheep (w.
+Watame)
+12. Bully
+13. UnAlive
+14. Dawn Blue
+15. Lose-Lose Days
+16. Scuffed-Up Age
+17. Live Again
+18. End of a Life
+19. Make 'Em Afraid
+20. Dead Beats
+21. Mera Mera
+22. Huge W
+23. Let's End The World
+24. R.I.P.

+Which means the 6 theoretically could done but didn't were:

+* ReaperかRapper? 自己紹介ラップ
+* Cursed Night
+* Off with their Heads
+* Ibasho
+* Resting Power
+* Ouroboros

+Obviously, she wouldn't have been able to do any collab originals where the collab partner wasn't there, and was supremely unlikely to do any of the C-Man releases as part of her set.

 ### 627: [what was the relationship between Korea and China in the past?](https://old.reddit.com/r/AskHistorians/comments/w4j4m9/what_was_the_relationship_between_korea_and_china/), submitted on 2022-07-21 23:11:53+08:00.